sanskaarz/LearnJS/README.md

 - var
 - const

-variable is a containeor = stores in  RAM
+variable is a container = stores in  RAM

-varable names can start with $ or _ or letter ..... not number
+variable names can start with $ or _ or letter ..... not number

-Harry != harry
+Harry !=(not equal) harry

-let = initialization is optional cont = initialization is Required var = initialization is optional
+- let = initialization is optional
+- cont = initialization is Required
+- var = initialization is optional

 	    Block scoped	Hoisting	    Reassignment	      Initialization